Federal Pell Grant:

 Federal Supplemental Educational Opportunity Grant (FSEOG):

-Available to certificate-seeking Georgia residents and eligible military personnel, spouses, and dependents.
-Beginning fall 2011, students are required to have a 2.0 or higher GPA at certain HOPE Grant Paid-Hour checkpoints. .
+Available to Georgia residents and eligible military personnel enrolled in qualifying certificate programs.
+Students are required to have a 2.0 or higher GPA at certain HOPE Grant Paid-Hour checkpoints.

 The HOPE Grant is based upon a per hour rate not to exceed the standard tuition rate or the student's tuition charged.
 The HOPE Grant is reduced by other assistance applied solely to the student's tuition.